Need help? Call 1-800-CERT-LAB

 The contact information for the Consumer Safety Officer (CSO) with whom you should work to resolve the issue

-Respond to a Notice of Action Immediately
+Respond to the Notice of Action Immediately

 If you receive a Notice of Action, read it immediately.
 Understand the “charges”, which are the reasons the shipment is detained.
 Find the “respond by” date so you can make a plan.

-FDA allows you to provide evidence to overcome the charges or request to recondition the product to resolve the issue.
+The FDA allows you to provide evidence to overcome the charges or request to recondition the product to resolve the issue.

-FDA Import – We Can Help Get Your Products Released Quickly
+DWPE – We Can Help Get Your Products Released Quickly

 The FDA import process can quickly become confusing and even intimidating.
-The submission of evidence to FDA must contain certain information, otherwise it can be rejected.
+The submission of evidence to the FDA must contain certain information, otherwise it can be rejected.
 If that happens, you may have to export or destroy the products, wasting time and money.

 Contact us today so we can help ensure that doesn’t happen.